 Add arbitration and mediation terms just in case

 Sometimes the deal doesn’t go as smoothly as it sounds.
-And that could result in unnecessary obstacles in the completion of this deal.
+And that could result in unnecessary obstacles to the completion of this deal.
 In such cases, the parties involved will need an arbitrator to help solve the problem and eventually complete the sale.
-The mediating party should be listed in the deal and also the state to solve the dispute.
+The mediating party should be listed in the deal, as should the state, to solve the dispute.

 List the governing law

-Each state has its set of rules and regulations that will govern such a transaction.
-And with that in mind, you should list down the state the agreement is made and the laws governing it.
+Each state has its own set of rules and regulations that will govern such a transaction.
+And with that in mind, you should list down the state in which the agreement was made and the laws governing it.

 Once the agreement has been drafted, the seller should review the terms.
 Once the seller has agreed with the statements, it’s time to commit on paper, and that’s what they will have to do in this section.
 That will include the date and their official signature.